Release to over 300 DSPs including Spotify, Apple Music, Amazon Music and many more.

 You should also tune your guitar whenever you take it somewhere.
 Especially with acoustic guitars, the wood can move/change slightly due to for example a change in temperature, which could affect the tuning.

 You should also tune your guitar if you haven’t used it in a while as it has likely gone out of tune from sitting around.
-Pro tip: If you’re not planning to play a guitar for a while, it’s good practice to detune it before putting it away.
+Pro tip: If you’re not planning to play the guitar for a while, it’s good practice to detune it before putting it away.
 That way, you’re not leaving the guitar sitting around with lots of tension on it, as that could cause damage.

 Assuming you are tuning regularly, if your guitar persists in becoming out of tune very quickly, then it may have set-up problems.
 In this case, take the guitar to the store it was purchased from or seek advice from a local guitar luthier.

-Consider your requirements, and you should find the answer easy.
+Consider your requirements, and you should find the answer easily.
 If you plan to gig, or already have a pedalboard, then the pedal option is probably right for you.
 If you just need something easy and convenient, then a clip-on tuner is perfect!

 You will see this function on most tuning devices, particularly clip-on tuners.
 This allows you to change the concert pitch.
 A = 440Hz is used as an indicator of how all the notes across the pitch range are tuned.